kragen/dernocua/text/its-ddt.md

 - Use an onscreen button, perhaps contextually available.

-(Other uses of DDT also followed this approach; instead of `ls↵` you would just type ^F, and instead of `bg↵` or `%&↵` you would type ^P.)
+(Uses of DDT as a command shell, file manager, task manager, etc., also followed this approach; instead of `ls↵` you would just type ^F, and instead of `bg↵` or `%&↵` you would type ^P.)

 Another is the importance of immediate feedback.
 Even if 7 characters